OICP- INTERNATIONAL ORGANIZATION OF CEREMONIAL AND PROTOCOL

 Josep Solá - President

-Association of Protocol Technicians and Public and Institutional Relations of Galicia
+Association of Technicians in Protocol and Public and Institutional Relations of Galicia

 Rafael Vidal Gómez de Travesedo - President